pga03/docs-first-discovery/README.md

 docpad deploy-ghpages --env static
 ```

-*Note:* The above command will deploy to the origin of the repository.
-To deploy to production, you may need to be working from Master, not a fork.
+WARNING deploy-ghpages will upload the site to the repository's source.
+If you have cloned from the
+production repository and you have push access, you will actually run the docs publication workflow
+against the live production branch, whichever branch you happen to be working on.

 # Generating a static version
 To create a static version of the site, run: `docpad generate --env static`.
 This will generate a version in the `./out/` directory which you can then view locally or upload to a web server.